jackyyp/UILibrary/my-app/README.md

 ### Backend

 While exploring shadcn/ui,
 I wrote a backend API using nextjs and mongoose.
-You may try it out as well using your own MongoDB Atlas
+You may try it out as well using your own MongoDB Atlas.

+please change db path in lib/mongodb/db.js, and add DB_PASS by creating a new .env.local

 I assume its more or less writing API to db?